andrewssdd/MNISTDiffusion/README.md

 ## Transformer model
 The model breaks the input image into patches.
 The patch size is very important.
 If it is too large, the training would never work.
 Patch size of 2 is a good starting point for MNIST.

+## Trainer
+Supports Denoising simulation and [rectified flow](https://arxiv.org/abs/2209.03003).
+Rectified flow learns a straight-line velocity field to the image and converges faster.

 ## Sampling
 Load a model checkpoint created previously
 ```bash